Sylvia (Focus song)

-"Sylvia" is a 1972 Instrumental by Dutch progressive rock band Focus.
+"Sylvia" is a 1972 instrumental by the Dutch progressive rock band Focus.
 It was released on their 1972 album Focus 3.
 As a single, it became the band's biggest international hit, reaching number 4 in the UK Singles Chart, after entering the charts there on 27 January 1973. and number 89 in the US Billboard chart in August.

 Background

 First released as a single in The Netherlands in April 1972, the song was subsequently included on the album Focus 3 in November.
 On 12 December, the band recorded a session for the BBC's The Old Grey Whistle Test, including "Sylvia" segueing into the yodeling of "Hocus Pocus".

 Aside from Thijs van Leer's short section of falsetto vocalising, the song is instrumental.

-In 1968, while in the four-piece backing band and vocal group Shaffy Chantant with lead singer Ramses Shaffy, Thijs composed the melody of the song with words by Linda Van Dijck for Sylvia Alberts to sing.
-It had the long winded title "I Thought I Could Do Everything On My Own, I Was Always Stripping The Town Alone" but when he played the song for Sylvia, "she didn't like it at all," so it went "on the shelf."
+In 1968, while in the four-piece backing band and vocal group Shaffy Chantant with lead singer Ramses Shaffy, van Leer composed the melody of the song with words by Linda Van Dijck for Sylvia Alberts to sing.
+It had the long winded title "I Thought I Could Do Everything On My Own, I Was Always Stripping The Town Alone" but when he played the song for Sylvia, "she didn't like it at all", so it went "on the shelf".
 Years later he dusted it down, and recorded it as an instrumental with Focus, and named it after her.